2021 Guide to Creating High-Yield Flashcard Decks on UWorld

 Did you know that flashcards have been around since at least the 1800’s when paper became widely available to the average student?
-Certainly, the use of flashcards to aid in the memorization of facts is no foreign concept to any of us; in fact, I think most people remember making flashcards throughout their educational career (Or do they?
-Perhaps I am showing my age!) to memorize things like foreign languages and history facts.
-Over the last 30-40 years however, researchers have begun taking a closer look at the effectiveness of flashcards and other learning techniques.
+Certainly, the use of flashcards to aid in the memorization of facts is no foreign concept to any of us.
+In fact, I think most people remember making flashcards throughout their educational career (Or do they?
+Perhaps I am showing my age!) to memorize things like foreign languages and historical facts.
+Over the last 30-40 years, however, researchers have begun taking a closer look at the effectiveness of flashcards.
 Through this research, the important concepts of “active learning” and “spaced repetition” were born.

 As you may have guessed, especially in medical school while studying for the USMLE exams, utilizing flashcards as an avenue for active learning and spaced repetition are major contributing factors to studying success.
-Creating your own personalized flashcards provides a custom study resource tailored to your specific knowledge base and needs, and, when leveraged appropriately, flashcards can become your most valuable review resource that puts the icing on your hard earned USMLE study cake!
-As luck may have it, the popular USMLE qbank UWorld offers the ability to make flashcards right on their platform which is what we will be exploring in this post.
+Creating your own personalized flashcards provides a custom study resource tailored to your specific knowledge base and needs.
+When leveraged appropriately, flashcards can become your most valuable review resource that puts the icing on your hard-earned USMLE study cake!
+As luck may have it, the popular USMLE QBank UWorld offers the ability to make flashcards right on their platform which is what we will be exploring in this post.
 So, grab a fork and let’s talk UWorld flashcards!

 Why Flashcards Work for the USMLE Exams

-The second reason making flashcards is so important deals with the concept of spaced repetition which relies on reviewing flashcards at increasing intervals based on the difficulty of the card.
-This concept of spaced repetition has overtaken medical education as the best way to retain all that information needed to do well on the USMLE Step Exams.
+The second reason making flashcards is so important deals with the concept of spaced repetition.
+This concept relies on reviewing flashcards at increasing intervals based on the difficulty of the card.
+This concept of spaced repetition has overtaken medical education as the best way to retain all the information needed to do well on the USMLE Step Exams.
 Essentially, taking the time to repetitively review flashcards over the course of a period of time lifts the “forgetting curve” so that students actually remember the information they have reviewed.

 Flashcards Meet Medical School

-Medical students worldwide have become hooked on spaced repetition flashcards, facilitated by the release of the Anki app in 2006 (Anki is the Japanese word for “memorization”). which over the past decade has swept through medical schools as one of the best methods of implementing spaced repetition.
+Medical students worldwide have become hooked on spaced repetition flashcards.
+This was facilitated by the release of the Anki app in 2006 (Anki is the Japanese word for “memorization”).
+Over the past decade, Anki has swept through medical schools as one of the best methods of implementing spaced repetition.
 Anki’s popularity has largely been attributed to the fact that it is free to use and there are many high-quality flashcard decks available specifically for USMLE Step 1 and Step 2.
 Students have the flexibility to create their own cards and decks by importing pictures and charts as necessary.

 Anki is often used in tandem with First Aid and the UWorld question bank (QBank) to make flashcard sets based on the material being reviewed in each resource.
-However, UWorld, the QBank leader for USMLE Step 1 and Step 2 CK test preparation, recently launched its own Flashcards feature.
+However, UWorld launched its own Flashcards feature a few years ago, making flashcard creation easier than ever before.
 Since then, many students have opted to stay within the UWorld platform to create and review their flashcards.

 UWorld’s Flashcards Features